 What is complacency in the workplace?

-Above we highlighted the meaning of complacency in the workplace.
-It is a dangerous state that can hinder growth, innovation, and productivity.
+Complacency in the workplace is a dangerous state that can hinder growth, innovation, and productivity.
 But beyond corporate complacency, there is also individual complacency.

-Individual complacency has many sources: absence of a major and visible crisis; many visible resources without clarity of the validity; low overall performance standards; narrow functional goals for each employee; poor KPIs; lack of sufficient performance feedback (internally and externally); low confrontation culture; positive messaging out of line with reality.
+Individual complacency has many sources: absence of a major and visible crisis; an abundance of visible resources; low overall performance standards; narrow functional goals for each employee; poor KPIs; lack of sufficient performance feedback (internally and externally); low confrontation culture; positive messaging out of line with reality.

-Addressing these sources of workplace complacency is crucial for fostering a culture of continuous improvement by maximizing the potential of employees.
-By setting high performance standards, providing clear and meaningful feedback and recognition, and by promoting a culture of open communication, leaders and companies can help to mitigate complacency and inspire employees to strive for excellence.
+Addressing these sources of workplace complacency is crucial in order to make sure employees meet their full potential.
+By setting high performance standards, providing clear and meaningful feedback and recognition, and promoting a culture of open communication, leaders and companies can help to break complacent habits and inspire employees to strive for excellence.

 What does complacency in the workplace look like?